DWTMFP/SteamGameOpener/README.md

 The reason behind this project was to free Space on my Desktop while still having the img_icons next to  the game name.

+This will be a step by step Guide, to set up everything - hopefully.

+1. Download the files
-1. Download the files in the code folder
+  since you only need the files in the src folder
 2. Specify the Variables in user_data.py
 3. run open_application.bat